Skip to main content

 Anatomically, the buttocks and hips are interconnected through the pelvis and a series of muscles.
 One muscle in particular, the piriformis muscle, is a muscle in the buttocks that connects to just above the hip joint.
 So, when the hip undergoes surgery, we feel it in those surrounding areas.

 The perfect example would be in the actual gluteal muscles.
 Your maximum, minimus, and medius also act as the protectors of the hip joints, so they are directly connected when you get the hip replacement.
-The hip joint may have been improved but it can leave the issue of affecting these gluteal muscles and causing gluteal tendinopathy.
-Platelet-rich plasma or PRP therapy is the most common way to treat tendon issues, but an MRI scan will pinpoint exactly where you have these issues as well as their level of potential damage.
+The hip joint may have been improved, but it can leave the issue of affecting these gluteal muscles and causing gluteal tendinopathy.
+Platelet-rich plasma or PRP therapy is the most common way to treat tendon issues, but an MRI scan will pinpoint precisely where you have these issues as well as their level of potential damage.

 Common Post-Hip Replacement Pains